dark3agle/dark3agle/README.md

 # Hello World

 Hey there ✌️
-I'm Tejbir Singh
+I'm Tejbir Singh<br />
--- an international student by Status,
+-- an international student by Status<br />
--- an IT/Cyber Security Student and Enthusiast by Profession -- an amateur cook by Choice.
+-- an IT/Cyber Security Student and Enthusiast by Profession<br />
+-- an amateur cook by Choice.

-# Check out
+## Check out my stuff

 Portfolio  - https://www.theturbanguy.site
 Blog - https://www.blog.theturbanguy.site